Radiation Pattern

 three dimensional radiation pattern

-This is an example of a donut shaped or toroidal pattern.
+This is an example of a donut shaped or toroidal radiation pattern.
 In this case, along the z-axis, which would correspond to the radiation directly overhead the antenna, there is very little power transmitted.
 In the x-y plane (perpendicular to the z-axis), the radiation is maximum.
 These plots are useful for visualizing which directions the antenna radiates.

 Typically, because it is simpler, the radiation patterns are plotted in 2-d.
 In this case, the patterns are given as "slices" through the 3d plane.
 The same pattern in Figure 1 is plotted in Figure 2.
 Standard spherical coordinates are used, where polar angle theta for plots in spherical coordinates is the angle measured off the z-axis, and phi, the azimuth angle of spherical coordinates in antenna patterns is the angle measured counterclockwise off the x-axis.